 Science books have excellent content, but they present science experiments to illustrate what has been taught rather than as a means of discovery learning.

-Rod and Staff offers complete curriculum for most subject for the elementary grades.
+Rod and Staff offers complete curriculum for most subjects for the elementary grades.
 While they publish some readiness/ preschool materials, they do not have a kindergarten program as such.
-These readiness materials serve the same purpose, and are to be used with an informal preparation (described in Rod and Staff's catalog) for formal education beginning at first grade.
+These readiness materials serve the same purpose and are to be used with an informal preparation (described in Rod and Staff's catalog) for formal education beginning at first grade.

 They have some resources for high school up through tenth grade—English for grades 9 and 10, a math course that might be used in ninth or tenth grade titled Recordkeeping for Christian Stewardship, history and geography for ninth grade, one science course that can be used in grades 9 and/or 10 for students not going on to college, and Bible for grades 9 and 10.
 Since many Mennonite children receive vocational training for the rest of high school, they do not continue with the usual academics past this point.